Hard and Easy Instances of L-Tromino Tilings: Tiling with 180-Trominoes

 Now suppose $R$ does not have a 180-cover.
 If $n$ is the number of cells in $R$, then $n/3$ is not equal the maximum number of tiles that can fit in $R$.
 Thus, by Lemma \ref{lem:ind}, it holds that $n/3$ is not equal the size of the largest independent set in $I_R$. \end{proof}

-\begin{lemma} If $I_R$ has a claw, then $R$ has at least one forbidden polyomino. \end{lemma} \begin{proof}[Proof Sketch] For any claw in $I_R$ there is a vertex of degree 3 and three vertices of degree 1, and each vertex in $I_R$ corresponds to a triangle in the region graph $G_R$.
-We refer to the triangle that corresponds to the degree 3 vertex as the \emph{central triangle} and each degree 1 triangles is called an \emph{adjacent triangle}.
+\begin{lemma} If $I_R$ has a claw, then $R$ has at least one forbidden polyomino. \end{lemma} \begin{proof} For any claw in $I_R$ there is a vertex of degree 3 and three vertices of degree 1, and each vertex in $I_R$ corresponds to a triangle in the region graph $G_R$.
+We refer to the triangle that corresponds to the degree 3 vertex as the \emph{central triangle} and each degree 1 triangle is called an \emph{adjacent triangle}.
 Thus, to obtain all forbidden polyominoes, we look at all posible ways to connect (by the vertices) each adjacent triangle to the central triangle in such a way that each adjacent triangle only connects to the central triangle in a single vertex and it is not connected to any other adjacent triangle; otherwise, if an adjacent triangle connects with two vertices of the central triangle or any two adjacent vertices connects with one another, then the induced graph does not corresponds to a claw.
-By exhaustively enumerating all possibilities, we can extract all polyominoes that correspond to claws in $I_R$.
-Then we partition this set of polyominoes in five equivalent classes, where two polyominoes are in the same class if and only if one can be obtained from the other by a $180^\circ$ rotation, a reflection or shear transformation (App.\ref{app:forbidden}). \end{proof}
+In Figure \ref{fig:shear} we show two examples on how to obtain a polyomino from another by a shear transformation.
+By exhaustively enumerating all possibilities as done in Figure \ref{fig:shear}, we can extract all polyominoes that correspond to claws in $I_R$.
+We partition this set of polyominoes in five equivalence classes, where two polyominoes are in the same class if and only if one can be obtained from the other by a $180^\circ$ rotation, a reflection or shear transformation.
+All of these equivalence classes can be seen in Figure \ref{fig:app-forbidden}. \end{proof}

 Lemmas \ref{lem:reduction} and \ref{lem:claw} complete the proof of Theorem \ref{the:forbidden}.